-There are several methods how to switch your printer on and off with your Raspberry Pi.
+There are several methods of how to switch your printer on and off with your Raspberry Pi.
 I picked out 3 of them.

 - 433MHz transmitter connected to one GPIO pin to control wireless power sockets